Note: You are currently viewing documentation for Moodle 2.3. Up-to-date documentation for the latest stable version is available here: Quiz settings.

 - Deferred feedback - Students must enter an answer to each question and then submit the entire quiz, before anything is graded or they get any feedback.

 - Adaptive mode and Adaptive mode (no penalties) - Allows students to have multiple attempts at the question before moving on to the next question.
 The question can adapt itself to the student's answer, for example by giving some hints before asking the student to try again.
+This behaviour requires that the "Whether correct" box is ticked under "During the attempt" in the "Review options" section, at a minimum.
+Hints must be configured in the "Multiple tries" section of each item's settings, along with the penalty (if any) to be applied to incorrect responses.

 - Manual grading - Used for essay questions (irrespective of what the quiz is set to) but you can now choose to have every question in the quiz manually graded, if you wish.

 - Interactive mode - After submitting one answer, and reading the feedback, the student has to click a 'Try again' button before they can try a new response.
 Once the student has got the question right, they can no longer change their response.
 Once the student has got the question wrong too many times, they are just graded wrong (or partially correct) and get shown the feedback and can no longer change their answer.
 There can be different feedback after each try the student makes.
+The number of possible tries is governed by the "Hints" subsection of the "Multiple tries" section of each item's settings.
+The number of possible tries is the number of hints, plus one.

 - Immediate feedback - Similar to interactive mode in that the student can submit their response immediately during the quiz attempt, and get it graded.
 However, they can only submit one response, they cannot change it later.